syrianarchive/syrianarchive-investigations/investigations/IkhlasHospital.md

-﻿---
+---
 layout: investigation.html
-drafts: true
-title: test
+title: "Medical Facilities Under Fire: Al Ikhlas hospital"
+desc: "Investigation reveals hospital targeted with airstrikes"
-date: 2019-02-01
+date: 2020-01-20
-image: /assets/investigations/hass/image2.png
+image: /assets/investigations/IkhlasHospital/image3.png
+socialMediaImage: /assets/investigations/IkhlasHospital/image3.png
 ---

 ## Initial Summary:

 - Location: Idlib: Shanan

-- Target: Al Ikhlas Hospital for Women and Children, which was first supported by [Syria Relief](https://www.syriarelief.org.uk/) and [World Vision](https://www.worldvision.org/) until November 2018 and is now supported by the [Union of Medical Care and Relief Organizations](https://www.uossm.us/child_and_maternity_hospital_hit_by_airstrikes_three_times?fbclid=IwAR1Z554WJMQjz7KFS-TeAlCTwBJ0nBWVPGENk91UZ1quBnhcA49cN6osJA0)  (UOSSM).
+- Target: Al Ikhlas Hospital for Women and Children, which was first supported by [Syria Relief](https://www.syriarelief.org.uk/) and [World Vision](https://www.worldvision.org/) until November 2018 and is now supported by the [Union of Medical Care and Relief Organizations](https://www.uossm.us/) (UOSSM).
 - Beneficiaries: The hospital serves around 4500 to 5000 patients per month according to an interview with the hospital’s director Dr. Zuhair Karat.
 As the only specialized hospital for over 15 villages, it services about 100,000 women and children in the surrounding areas.
 - Date: 6 November 2019
 - Time: The attack occurred around 1:00 - 1:30 AM, according to interviews conducted by the Syrian Archive’s investigations team with hospital staff and civilian witnesses nine hours after the attack.
-Reports and open source media uploaded online by local media, the [Syrian Civil Defense](https://www.facebook.com/SyrianCivilDefenceIdlibWhiteHelmets/photos/a.479509938814734/2500432740055767/?type=3&theater), the [Health Directorate of Idlib](https://www.facebook.com/Idleb.Health.Directorate/posts/2044998622270149?__tn__=-R), [SAMS](https://www.sams-usa.net/press_release/five-attacks-on-hospitals-ambulances-in-northwest-syria-sams-appalled-by-continued-attacks-on-healthcare/), the [UOSSM](https://www.uossm.org/breaking_children_s_hospitals_and_kafr_nabl_hospital_hit_by_airstrikes_syria) as well as flight observation data corroborates this estimated time.
+Reports and open source media uploaded online by the [local media](https://www.youtube.com/watch?v=24w5oGs3Xpo), the [Health Directorate of Idlib](https://www.facebook.com/Idleb.Health.Directorate/posts/2044998622270149?__tn__=-R), [SAMS](https://www.sams-usa.net/press_release/five-attacks-on-hospitals-ambulances-in-northwest-syria-sams-appalled-by-continued-attacks-on-healthcare/), the [UOSSM](https://www.uossm.org/breaking_children_s_hospitals_and_kafr_nabl_hospital_hit_by_airstrikes_syria) as well as flight observation data corroborates this estimated time.
 - Victims: Three members of the hospital staff sustained minor injuries from the attack including lab technician Ahmad Al Saeed according to interviews conducted by the investigations team with the director of the hospital.
 The number injured is also corroborated and documented by press reports from the [Syrian Civil Defense Directorate](https://www.facebook.com/SyrianCivilDefenceIdlibWhiteHelmets/photos/a.479509938814734/2500432740055767/?type=3&theater), [Health Directorate of Idlib](https://www.facebook.com/Idleb.Health.Directorate/posts/2044998622270149?__tn__=-R), and [Halab Today](https://www.youtube.com/watch?v=24w5oGs3Xpo&feature=youtu.be&fbclid=IwAR2UDlCAbUSfkda_vDTvc4GUUxB1kF1P_Om6gKVG3dz4ucjGjoLenPsyxJ8).
 - Type of Attack: Four missiles shot between two airstrikes.
 - Munitions Used: Unknown
 - Potentially Responsible: The Russian Air Force.
 The Idlib Health Directorate [reports](https://www.facebook.com/Idleb.Health.Directorate/posts/2044998622270149?__tn__=-R) that the shelling came from a Russian aircraft that fired Missiles at the hospital.
 This matches analyzed flight observation data.

 ## Background of the Hospital:

 ![](/assets/investigations/IkhlasHospital/image15.png)

-Image of Al Ikhlas hospital from before the attack published by [Baladi News](https://www.baladi-news.com/ar/news/details/39116/).
+*Image of Al Ikhlas hospital from before the attack published by [Baladi News](https://www.baladi-news.com/ar/news/details/39116/).*

 Founded in 2017, Al Ikhlas Hospital for Women and Children is a two story hospital with both a children’s and women’s department.
 The children’s department houses six incubators and six patient beds.
 The women’s department has an operating room as well as a women’s clinic where normal and Caesarean deliveries are performed.

 ![](/assets/investigations/IkhlasHospital/image22.jpg)

-An [image](https://www.alaraby.co.uk/society/2019/11/6/%D9%82%D8%B5%D9%81-%D9%8A%D8%AF%D9%85%D8%B1-%D9%85%D8%B4%D9%81%D9%89-%D8%A7%D9%84%D9%86%D8%B3%D8%A7%D8%A1-%D9%88%D8%A7%D9%84%D8%A3%D8%B7%D9%81%D8%A7%D9%84-%D9%81%D9%8A-%D8%AC%D8%A8%D9%84-%D8%A7%D9%84%D8%B2%D8%A7%D9%88%D9%8A%D8%A9-%D8%A7%D9%84%D8%B3%D9%88%D8%B1%D9%8A%D8%A9) published by Al Arabi of the hospital’s incubator room after the attack.
+*An [image](https://www.alaraby.co.uk/society/2019/11/6/%D9%82%D8%B5%D9%81-%D9%8A%D8%AF%D9%85%D8%B1-%D9%85%D8%B4%D9%81%D9%89-%D8%A7%D9%84%D9%86%D8%B3%D8%A7%D8%A1-%D9%88%D8%A7%D9%84%D8%A3%D8%B7%D9%81%D8%A7%D9%84-%D9%81%D9%8A-%D8%AC%D8%A8%D9%84-%D8%A7%D9%84%D8%B2%D8%A7%D9%88%D9%8A%D8%A9-%D8%A7%D9%84%D8%B3%D9%88%D8%B1%D9%8A%D8%A9) published by Al Arabi of the hospital’s incubator room after the attack.*

 ![](/assets/investigations/IkhlasHospital/image27.jpg)

-An image taken by the investigation’s team of a patient’s room after the attack.
+*An image taken by the investigation’s team of a patient’s room after the attack.*

 In addition to the women’s and children’s department, the hospital hosts an internal medicine clinic 2 days a week, a vaccine center for kids one day to five years old, a laboratory for all major medical tests, and a pharmacy that provides medicines and supplies for the facility.
 The hospital has 50 staff total composed of doctors, nurses, technicians and administrators.
 All services at the hospital are free.